Fusion360 – Level 2

 SHOW your instructor, and SCREENSHOT it to the HANDIN folder

-1. FIND an AIRCRAFT design you want to emulate (not “made up” by you)
+1. FIND an EXISTING AIRPLANE design you want to emulate (NOT “made up” by you)

-2. DOWNLOAD an image of the AIRCRAFT you have chosen
+2. DOWNLOAD an image of the AIRPLANE you have chosen

-• INSERT it as a “CANVASS” and you can trace it, then make the canvass invisible
+• INSERT TOP and SIDE views as a “CANVASS” on intersecting planes to help you sculpt to fit, then make the canvas invisible

 3. BEGIN!